 The use of classes is encouraged across all of web development.
 That is why cascading stylesheets (CSS) were created in the first place.

-Unfortunately, Wordpress and Webflow seem to have pushed that aside.
+Unfortunately, Wordpress and Elementor seem to have pushed that aside.

 Changes that are made on single elements don’t affect other items in the same class.

 Every time a new element is created with its own parameters, a new class or new ID is created.

 I didn’t realise my frustration with Wordpress until I started using Webflow.

 To review a change in the backed with Wordpress and Elementor, we need to complete these steps: